IanMaHKG/Honours-Algebra-Pulbic-Notes/README.md

   - Chapter 5 completed
   - How the hack did I complete that much in one day (Hands gone)
   - Decrease font size for more contents per page
+  - Change some content layout for more contents per page